As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Next, let’s look into where you can find garnets in Massachusetts.

 TIP: Raw rocks are beautiful but tumbled rocks are even more.
 Find out what rocks and minerals are good for tumbling in the article below:

 What Rocks Are Good For Tumbling?
 15 Best Rocks & Minerals

 Where to Find Garnets in Massachusetts?

 Garnets can be found in several locations within Massachusetts.
-However, most of the rockhounds look for a rare and valuable variety of garnet, known as “Russell Garnet”.
-This gemstone was discovered back in 1885 in the vicinity of Russell, Hampden county.
+However, most rockhounds look for a rare and valuable variety of garnet, known as “Russell Garnet”.
+This gemstone was discovered in 1885 in the vicinity of Russell, Hampden county.